tdbowman/openAlt_W2021/USER_MANUAL.md

     - Execute the script(⚡).
     - Organization Tip **(Recommendation but not required)**
       - File -> New Query Tab(CTRL + T).
       - This step is not required however it can be helpful.
-Any SQL commands that you want to execute for a database or table can be placed here.
-It allows you to use the script purely for creating the database/table while using another tab to execute commands for that database/table.
+Any SQL commands that you want to execute for a database or table can be placed here in the new tab.
+It allows you to use the script purely for creating the database/table(s) while using another tab to execute commands for that database.
     - Execute this SQL query `SELECT * FROM event_data_json;`.
       - Import `json_dump_10k.csv` to the event_data_json table.
 3. Ignore steps 1 - 3 if you already have a database containing the Paperbuzz data dump.